ableplayer/ableplayer/README.md

 The first method is the same as closed captions, a `<track>` element, with kind="descriptions".
 This points to a WebVTT file, which is essentially the same as a closed caption file, but its contents are description text rather than captions.
-With this method, description text is written to a container that has ARIA role="alert".
-Supporting screen readers automatically announce the new text as soon as it is written to the page.
+With this method, description text is read aloud by browsers that support the [Web Speech API][]; otherwise it's written to an
+ARIA live region, so supporting screen readers will automatically announce the new text as soon as it is written to the page.

 The second method is to produce a separate video with description mixed in.
 If multiple video sources are already provided (e.g., an MP4 and